 Schools.
-Nine elementary schools from two Boston, MA area school districts participated in both Year 1 and Year 2 of the present study.
+Nine elementary schools from two Boston area school districts participated in both Year 1 and Year 2 of the present study.
 District A had a total enrollment of 6,118 students in Year 1 and 6,350 students in Year 2.
+In District A, 83% of students in Year 1 and 48% of students in Year 2 qualified for free and reduced lunch.
 All kindergarten students in District A attended the same school.
 District B had a total enrollment of 6,834 students in Year 1 and 6,721 students in Year 2.
+In District B, 30% of students in Year 1 and 22% of students in Year 2 qualified for free and reduced lunch.
 Eight separate schools from District B participated in the study.

 Classrooms.
 Participants were drawn from 36 classrooms in Year 1 and 36 classrooms in Year 2 (N = 72).
 Of the 36 Year 1 classrooms, 28 participated in Year 2.
 Thus, a total of 44 distinct kindergarten classrooms participated across the study.
 Half-day kindergarten programs were offered in 11 and 7 classrooms in Year 1 and Year 2, respectively.
-Across both years of the study, the average classroom size was 24.9 students (SD = 5.9)
+Across both years of the study, the average classroom size was 24.9 students (SD = 5.9).

-Kindergarten classrooms were taught by 44 certified kindergarten teachers, of whom 39 provided the following demographic information: 100% of teachers identified as female and 92% as White.
+Kindergarten classrooms were taught by 44 certified kindergarten teachers, of whom 39 provided the following demographic information: 100% of teachers identified as female and 92% as White, with 8% of teachers declining to provide ethnicity information.
 Teachers had an average of 14.0 years of teaching experience and 8.9 years of kindergarten teaching experience.
 Of the 44 teachers, 72% of teachers had a master's degree in education, and 51% of teachers had completed an algebra course at the college level.

 Criteria for participation.
 In each participating classroom, all students with parental consent were screened in the late fall of their kindergarten year.
-The screening process included the Assessing Student Proficiency in Early Number Sense (ASPENS; Author et al., 2011) and the Number Sense Brief (NSB; Jordan, Glutting, & Ramineni, 2010), which are standardized measures of early mathematics proficiency.
+The screening process included the Assessing Student Proficiency in Early Number Sense (ASPENS; Clarke, Gersten, Dimino, & Rolfhus, 2011) and the Number Sense Brief (NSB; Jordan, Glutting, & Ramineni, 2010), which are standardized measures of early mathematics proficiency.
 Students were eligible for the ROOTS intervention and thus considered at risk for MD if they received an NSB score of 20 or less and an ASPENS' composite score in the strategic or intensive ranges.

-Once students were determined eligible for the ROOTS intervention, the project's independent evaluator separately converted students' NSB and ASPENS scores into standard scores and then combined the two standard scores to form an overall composite score for each atrisk student.
+Once students were determined eligible for the ROOTS intervention, the project's independent evaluator separately converted students' NSB and ASPENS scores into standard scores and then combined the two standard scores to form an overall composite score for each at-risk student.
 Composite scores within each classroom were then rank ordered, and the 10 lowest ROOTS-eligible students were randomly assigned to one of three conditions: (a) 2:1 ROOTS groups, (b) 5:1 ROOTS groups, or (c) a no-treatment control condition.
 As previously noted, the current analyses included only those students randomly assigned to the two ROOTS conditions.